Our Approach to Research

-iolo Labs researchers investigate existing and emerging issues affecting PC performance, with the goal of both educating the public on issues in PC care and optimization and sharing research with iolo technologies' engineering groups to improve the effectiveness of the company's commercial product line.
+iolo researchers investigate existing and emerging issues affecting PC performance, with the goal of both educating the public on issues in PC care and optimization and improving the effectiveness of the company’s commercial product line.

-- Product improvement goals: iolo Labs research forms the foundation of Tune-up Definitions, which infuses iolo technologies' commercial product, System Mechanic, with knowledge about the programs, services, software updates, configuration nonconformities, and other components that threaten optimal PC operation.
-By converting iolo Labs' scientific research on the behavior and impact of various system changes into Tune-up Definitions, iolo technologies' software is continuously educated with up-to-the-minute custom repairs and optimizations for users.
+- Product improvement goals: iolo Labs research forms the foundation of Tune-up Definitions, which infuses iolo’s commercial product, System Mechanic, with knowledge about the programs, services, software updates, configuration nonconformities, and other components that threaten optimal PC operation.
+By converting our scientific research on the behavior and impact of various system changes into Tune-up Definitions, iolo’s software is continuously educated with up-to-the-minute custom repairs and optimizations for users.